hngi/engineering-handbook/conventions.md

 ### Introduction
 ***
 The following are rules guiding our coding process.
-Common linting and prettier standards are listed below, and they are based on our work with TypeScript, which is our development language.
-Projects should extend these linting and prettier standards within their codebase as may be needed.
+Common linting and prettier standards are listed below.
+Projects should extend these linting and formatting standards within their codebase as may be needed.

 ### Automagic Formatting
 ***